 Applications for the development of a marina on the site were made to the Catalonian authorities in 1984 with consent granted in 1987 the Port Ginesta history would begin.
 It’s over 35 years ago that two passionate local sailors had the dream to build a marina on the Garraf coast in this location.
 Jordi Tubella and Elda Balletbo decided to pool their resources together with Lluis Velilla and Jaume Puig.
 The objective was simple and much needed at the time.
 They would build a marina where ordinary people of Barcelona and the surrounding areas will be able to keep their boats.
-Little did they realise what such an undertaking would achieve for local people and now for the broader population of Europe.
+Little did they realize what such an undertaking would achieve for local people and now for the broader population of Europe.
 It’s been a fantastic success and one that has defined the area.

 Planning the marina